 Stem-wind, pin-set movements

 A fourth type of movement is the stem-wind, pin-set movement.
 This is similar to the lever set movements, in that the pin works as a “switch” to prevent the accidental changing of time.
 Pocket watches with this type of movement have a small pin or knob next to the watch that needs to be pressed in order to set the time.
-The crown is then turned to moves the hands.
+The crown is then turned to move the hands.
 When finished, the pin is released and the time is officially set.
 This type of movement is also sometimes referred to as the nail set.
 This is because the set button required a small object, such as a fingernail, for pressing.

 Specific movements and components